AJR: 2025–present: What No One's Thinking

-Personal lives

-The brothers are Jewish, describing themselves as "culturally Jewish".
-Their father was Gary Metzger, an architect who died in July 2023; their mother is Laurie Marvald, who began her career as an architect, attending Cornell University, then moving on to entrepreneurship.
-Laurie created and was one of the original founding partners of AJR Productions, LLC.
-She held an executive and management role until 2022.

-The three members of AJR grew up in Bayside, Queens, until moving to Chelsea, Manhattan, in 2001.
-There, Jack attended the Professional Children's School in Manhattan.
-Jack was a child actor, appearing in The Pink Panther 2 as well as an episode of Law and Order: Criminal Intent.

-Adam received a BA from Columbia University, majoring in business and philosophy, an MA from New York University, and PhD in International Human Rights Law from the University of Birmingham, while Ryan and Jack studied film at Columbia University.
+On December 10, 2025, the band announced their first live album Live at the Hollywood Bowl, a recording of their performance at the Hollywood Bowl during the Somewhere in the Sky Tour.
+The album would go on preorder the same day and release at a later date.
+In the same post announcing the album, AJR announced that they would be streaming the live performance on January 3, 2026.
+On January 28, AJR announced that the album would release on March 27.
+On February 13, the band released a single from the album "A Bunch of Songs We Haven't Played in a Long Time", a mashup consisting of "Come Hang Out", "I'm Not Famous", "I'm Ready", "Break My Face" and "Finale (Can't Wait to See What You Do Next)".

+In March 2026, AJR announced The Northwest Tour to support their EP What No One's Thinking.
+The cities are Idaho Falls, ID, Colorado Springs, CO, Bend, OR, and Nampa, ID.
+They are also going to many festivals in 2026 like BottleRock Napa Valley, San Diego County Fair, Iowa State Fair, and more.

+In May 2026, AJR released the song "Mating Season", to promote the Netflix animated series of the same name.

 Artistry

 The brothers are all singer-songwriters themselves.
 Being known as a DIY band, they emphasize writing, producing, and mixing all of their own music collaboratively from their living room studio.
 AJR describes their musical style is a mixture of many different genres such as dubstep, doo-wop, hip-hop and theatrical musical like Broadway, whereas the band has been categorized as indie pop, and electropop.
 Their music has also been used as an example of "Theater Core", over-the-top theatrical music that aims to tell a narrative.

-They also utilize a musical technique created by them, spokestep, in which vocals are cut up over the beat of the song.
+They also use a musical technique created by them, spokestep, in which vocals are cut up over the beat of the song.